SLUR-m-Py/SLURPY/README.md

 The suit of tools in [samtools](https://anaconda.org/bioconda/samtools) is also required with the minimum version of 1.15.1.

 ### The sort function
 New testing on the duplication step of SLUR(M)-py showed high memory usage and low speed when processing very large, human datasets; this often led to crashes on smaller nodes.
 To correct this, we implemented a new deduplication algorithm in SLUR(M)-py that utilizes the Linex core utility’s function [sort](https://en.wikipedia.org/wiki/Sort_(Unix)) to quickly sort (by chromosome and position) bedpe files for deduplication.
 This [new script](https://github.com/SLUR-m-Py/SLURPY/blob/main/deduphic.py) is currently the most memory efficient implementation we could integrate into SLUR(M)-py.
+We are assuming the sort function is already installed in our SLURM/Linex environment.

 ### Troubleshooting, fastp install.
 For splitting intial input read pairs into subsets for parallele processing we use [fastp](https://github.com/OpenGene/fastp).